hucker/mdfile/README.md

 ```text
 Root Project Directory = ``/Users/chuck/Projects/mdfile/src/mdfile`
 ```
+NOTE: `mdfile` aggressively attempts to block publishing API_KEYS into readme documents if you are noticing that ENV_API_KEY is not substituting into your readme it is being blocked.
+If you must (which you shouldn't) you can give an API KEY a different variable name.
+It is likely that won't work since GitHub knows how to find the keys by looking at the key itself.

 ### UVX
 If you installed `mdfile` as a `uv` tool then you can run `mdfile` from anywhere using